 Emerald Ash Borer

-On March 14th, the PA Department of Agriculture confirmed that Emerald Ash Borer has been detected in Warrington, Bucks County.
-This insect has killed over 50 million Ash trees since it's original detection in Michigan in 2002.
+On March 14th, 2012, the PA Department of Agriculture confirmed that Emerald Ash Borer had been detected in Warrington, Bucks County.
+Since then, many more cases have been confirmed in our area.
+This insect has killed over 50 million Ash trees since it’s original detection in Michigan in 2002.
 Fifteen states and 2 Canadian provinces are infested.
 In Pennsylvania, EAB has been moving east since the original detection in 2007.
 Below you will find detailed information on the insect.
 Please call our office if you would like an evaluation of your property.

 Other helpful links for information:

 This beetle, originally from Asia, was discovered in July 2002 feeding on Ash trees in Southeastern Michigan.
 Larvae feed in the cambium layer of the tree (between the bark and the wood) and produce galleries that eventually girdle and kill the tree by disrupting the nutrient and water conducting tissues.
 Emerald Ash Borer has spread into Ohio, Illinois, Indiana, Maryland, West Virginia and Pennsylvania.
 Over 50 million Ash trees have been killed.
 In June 2007, EAB was found in western PA, near Pittsburgh and continued spread has occured in PA.
 Emerald Ash Borers were detected in June 2008 in a county adjacent to the original PA discovery.
 Adult beetles are slender, elongate and small (.3 to .5 inches long).
 Adults are usually bronze or golden green with darker, metallic, emerald green wing covers.
 Larvae are white to cream-colored and flat.
 The head is brown and is usually retracted into the prothorax and only mouthparts are visible.
 The abdomen has 10 segments and has a pair of brown, pincer-like appendages on the last segment.